SEMICeu/documentation/editorial_flow.md

    When the artefact generation process is finished, the generated artefacts are available in the generated repository.
    In the demonstration video, the updated artefacts are found within the **directory [`/doc`]** (8).

-   To prepare the next step, the editor checks the generated artefacts to see whether the result is correct: e.g. if the property is present in all relevant artefacts.
+   To prepare the next step, the editor checks the generated artefacts to see whether the result is correct (e.g. if the property is present in all relevant artefacts).
-   There are several ways to check this: the editor can download the artefacts and checks within the downloaded files for the new property, but he or she can also use the GitHub built in diffing support.
+   There are two main ways in which the editor can check this:
+   - download the artefacts and check within the downloaded files for the new property
+   - use the GitHub built in diffing support (For more information on how this is done, please check out the section on [Comparing commits](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/viewing-and-comparing-commits/comparing-commits).).

 5. Publish the generated artefacts